abhiwand/atk/doc/source/glossary.rst

     BigColumn

-        An identifier for a single column in a BigFrame.
+        An identifier for a single column in a Frame.

-    BigGraph
+    TitanGraph

         A class object with the functionality to manipulate the data in a :term:`graph`.

-    BigFrame
+    Frame

         A class object with the functionality to manipulate the data in a :term:`frame`.